Cruise Packing List: 25 Must-Have Items for Shore Excursions

 1. Ship ID Card (SeaPass Card) + Tour Ticket

-If you are joining a shore excursion, make sure you bring your tour ticket or printed confirmation of a tour booked.
-The tickets normally indicate the tour’s meeting time and place.
+If you’re joining a shore excursion, don’t forget to bring your tour ticket or printed confirmation of your booking, as these documents usually provide essential details like the meeting time and location for your excursion.

 2. Cruise Compass/Daily Planner